sfc-gh-dwilczak/tutorials/docs/fivetran/sources/google_analytics/google_analytics.md

     | 341                |

 ### Dashboard
-Lets take the data we have an make a really quick dashboard that will tell us unique users per month.
+Lets take the data we have and make a really quick dashboard that will tell us unique users per month.
 Lets start by creating a new streamlit dashboard.
 ![New streamlit dashboard](images/12.png)

 Lets point it at our new data and give it a name.